MysteryPancake/Houdini-Fun/README.md

 Though a Vellum sim is probably the best way, I found Vellum Post Process and Relax (in 3D mode) work too.

 The key is making sure the points aren't coplanar, otherwise they spread in 2D only.

-You just need to randomize the position a little to spread them on the Y axis, then try Vellum Post Process and Resample.
+You just need to randomize the position on all 3 axes, then Vellum Post Process or Relax.

 <img src="./images/overlapped_cables.png?raw=true" width="500">